alex-ong/NESTrisOCR/README.md

 Follow the steps in the picture:

 1) Enter the first few characters of the window name.
+Your window should show up in the preview pane.

 2) Enter your name

 3) Press auto-calibrate.
-The window should snap into place
+The window should snap into place.

 4) Check that the game window has been detected.
-If not, press auto-calibrate again, and if that still doesnt work, use the +- buttons in "capture window coords" to get the game window.
+If not, press auto-calibrate another 3-4 times.
+If that still doesnt work, use the +- buttons in "capture window coords" to get the game window.

 5) Micro adjust so that the numbers are highlighted and the black regions are empty.